karthikheyan-velumani/QAWorkflowAutomation/.github/instructions/test_automation_process.md

 2. **Verify and Capture Using Playwright MCP**
    - For each step in the test step:
      1. Use appropriate MCP tool to verify the action
-     2. Capture element references from browser_snapshot responses
-     3. Document the element reference to use in test script
+     2. Capture the playwright code used by the MCP tool to use in the test script
-     4. Analyze element waiting methods at the time of verification using MCP and log that to execute at test script creation.

 3. **Create Test Scripts**
    - Create a `.spec.ts` file in `tests` directory matching steps file name
+   - Use networkidle wait doing login
+   - for every locators and assertions use timeout of 15 seconds
    - Import and use helper methods for common operations:
-   - Verify with the same selectors used in MCP:
+   - Verify with the same steps used in MCP:

-4. **Test Environment Considerations**
+4. **Test Environment Waiting Considerations - Important**
-     - Always start with global timeouts from config
      - Apply standard waits for every interaction:
+     - Use networkidle wait before login
+     - Only use networkidle wait before login
-       - Wait for elements to be visible and enabled
+     - Use 15 seconds timeout for every locators and assertions.
-       - Wait for dynamic content to load
-       - Wait for DOM updates to complete

 5. **Execute and Validate Tests**
    ```bash